 Overall I was very pleased with the work, despite getting the unplanned extra week of 'vacation.'
 There are a few things that I will pass a long:

 1. Decide what your potential liabilities are before you make the decision to do it yourself or pay someone else to do work.
-The more dangerous the job, the wiser it is to hire experts.
+The more dangerous the job, the wiser it is to hire experts.2.
+If the problem requiring the work potentially endangers the lives of others, start early to get the problem taken care of.

 3. Where possible, ask for several estimates from different providers at the same time.
 The first guy I asked for an estimate knew I wanted the work done in February and dragged his feet thinking I'd accept his insane price because he had me in some time crunch.
 I really didn't want to wait until April, but wasn't willing to pay a 95% premium to the bum.